 Drive to Constantine (130km/ 2hr)

-overlooking the Rhummel river and the countryside.
+overlooking the Rhummel River and the countryside.
 It’s the oldest city in the country, built by Phoenicians, Romans, Ottomans, French and Arabs – a great mixture of history, nature and culture.
 It’s famous for its suspended bridges, ruins, cuisine, traditional dresses and local Andlucian music “Malouf”.
-It is also famous for its sweets such “Baklawa” “harissa” “chbah-safra” and the very famous “djawziya”, all of them can be bought from shops in the ottoman “Medina” (kasbah and swika)
+It is also famous for its sweets such “Baklawa” “harissa” “chbah-safra” and the very famous “djawziya”, all of which can be bought from shops in the Ottoman “Medina” (kasbah and swika)

 Emir Abdelkader Mosque.
 This is one of the great mosques of the world.
 The outside is white, has four minarets and the windows jali screens.
 The inside is wonderful with stained glass windows, a great dome and columns with intricate tile work.